run-llama/llama_index/docs/docs/understanding/agent/basic_agent.md

 The result of 20 + (2 * 4) is 28.
 ```

 As you can see, the agent picks the correct tools one after the other and combines the answers to give the final result.
+Check the [repo](https://github.com/run-llama/python-agents-tutorial/blob/main/1_basic_agent.py) to see what the final code should look like.

 Congratulations!
 You've built the most basic kind of agent.
 Next you can find out how to use [local models](./local_models.md) or skip to [adding RAG to your agent](./rag_agent.md).